Elite Hand-to-hand combat.

 But the practicality for self-defense is greatly diminished with age, and for females of any age.

-It takes less time to achieve efficiency in combat martial arts when compared to sports arts.
+It takes less time to achieve efficiency in combat arts, compared to sports arts.

-In addition to being better prepared to efficiently neutralize dangerous situations, even at a mature age.
+In addition to being better prepared to neutralize dangerous situations, efficiently, male or female, even at a mature age.

-The bonus is that these classes are a lot of fun and will greatly improve your health and
+The bonus is that these classes are fun and will improve your health and

 well-being at the same time.